wanjarus/quick-autosave/README.md

 # Autosave
-Making good form that prioritizing user experience is not supposed to be hard to do.
-Many web developers prefer to prioritize time production than quality.
-But with autosave. guess it's possible to create dynamic forms quickly and interesting to use.
+Making good form that improves user experience is not supposed to be hard to do.
+Many web developers prefer to prioritize time production over quality.
+But with autosave, it's possible to create dynamic forms quickly and easy to use.

 ## Install
 Just [download a ZIP](https://github.com/lognoz/autosave/archive/master.zip) file.